Malyshevv/blueprint-react-webpack-jest-app/README.md

 ```

 # Api for this app
-``If you needed fast up api for app , you can use my blueprint api app``
+🤯If you needed fast up api for app , you can use my blueprint api app🤯

 - Api ``(nodejs,express, mongodb) `` https://github.com/Malyshevv/api-nodejs-express-mysql
 - Api ``(nodejs,express, mysql) `` https://github.com/Malyshevv/api-nodejs-express-mysql